MuhtasimTanmoy/Trade-Journal/Readme.md

 # Trade Journal

-> This is a repository where I put random take-away, terms, materials, documentation and anything and everything that I find interesting while learning general `Trading and Financial tools`, with a focus on the crypto finance and token economy.
+> This is a repository where I put random take-away, terms, materials, documentation and anything and everything that I find interesting while trading crypto, running bots and understanding quant trading with a focus on the defi.

 ## Sections
 - [Trading Bot](./Trading%20Bot.md)